What are dental crowns?

-The crowns, when cemented into place, cover the visible portion of a tooth.
+The dental crown is cemented into place on your tooth and it covers the visible portion of the tooth.

-- Protect a weak tooth (for example, from decay) from breaking or to hold together parts of a cracked tooth.
+- Protecting a weak tooth (possibly from decay) from breaking or to keep the weak tooth together if parts of it are cracked.

-- Restore a broken tooth or a severely worn down tooth.
+- Restoring a broken tooth or a severely worn down tooth.

-- Cover and support a tooth with a large filling and not much tooth remaining.
+- Covering and supporting a tooth with a large filling and not much tooth remaining.

-- Cover a tooth treated with a root canal.
+- Covering a tooth that’s been treated with a root canal.

 What are onlays and 3/4 crowns?

-Onlays and 3/4 crowns are crowns that don’t cover as much of the underlying tooth as traditional crowns.
-Traditional crowns cover the entire tooth.
-These may be appropriate when solid tooth structure still remains.
-It is considered a more conservative approach to a full coverage crown.
-In this procedure your dentist removes the affected area, and performs a reshaping of the tooth to receive the restorative material.
+There are many types of crowns that can be used on your teeth.
+Onlays and 3/4 crowns are types of dental crowns that don’t cover as much of your underlying tooth as traditional dental crowns.
+A traditional crown will cover your entire tooth.
+Onlays and 3/4 crowns may be appropriate when you still have a solid tooth structure.
+It’s considered a more conservative approach compared to full coverage of your crown.
+In this procedure, your dentist removes the affected area and performs a reshaping of the tooth to receive the crown.

-- Metals used in crowns include gold, palladium, nickel or chromium.
-Metal crowns rarely chip or break, last the longest in terms of wear down, and only require a small amount of tooth to be removed.
+- Metal: There are several metals that can be used in dental crowns, including gold, palladium, nickel and chromium.
+Metal crowns rarely chip or break, last the longest in terms of wear down and only require a small amount of your tooth to be removed.
 They can also withstand biting and chewing forces.
-The metallic color is the main drawback.
+The metallic color is the main drawback of this type of crown.
 Metal crowns are a good choice for out-of-sight molars.

-- Porcelain-fused-to-metal dental crowns can be matched to the color of the teeth beside them.
+- Porcelain-fused-to-metal: This type of dental crown can be matched to the color of the teeth that’s next to the crown.
 They have a more natural tooth color.
 However, sometimes the metal under the crown’s porcelain cap shows through as a dark line.
-Other drawbacks are that the crown’s porcelain portion can chip or break off and there is more wearing down of the teeth opposite them in the mouth.
-(The top and bottom tooth that come into contact when the mouth is closed.)
-These crowns can be a good choice for front or back teeth.
+Other cons include the chance of the crown’s porcelain portion chipping or breaking off and the crown wearing down the teeth opposite it within the mouth.
+This wear on the other teeth specifically affects the teeth that come into contact with the crown on the top and bottom of your mouth when it’s closed.
+Porcelain-fused-to-metal dental crowns can be a good choice for front or back teeth.

-- All-resin dental crowns are less expensive than other crown types.
+- All-resin: Dental crowns made out of resin are generally less expensive than other crown types.
 However, they wear down over time and are more likely to break than porcelain-fused-to-metal crowns.

-- All-ceramic or all-porcelain dental crowns provide the best natural color match than any other crown type.
-They are also a good choice for people with metal allergies.
-However, they are not as strong as porcelain-fused-to-metal crowns.
-They also may wear down the teeth opposite them in the mouth a little more than metal or resin crowns.
+- All-ceramic or all-porcelain: These types of dental crowns provide the best natural color match compared to any other crown type.
+They’re also a good choice if you have metal allergies.
+However, they aren’t as strong as porcelain-fused-to-metal crowns.
+They can also wear down the teeth opposite them in the mouth a little more than metal or resin crowns.
 All-ceramic crowns are a good choice for front teeth.

-- Pressed ceramic crowns have a hard inner core.
-They replace the metal liner that is used in the all-ceramic crown-making process.
+- Pressed ceramic: These dental crowns have a hard inner core.
+Pressed ceramic dental crowns replace the metal liner that’s used in the all-ceramic crown-making process.
 Pressed ceramic crowns are capped with porcelain, which provides the best natural color match.
-They are also more long-lasting than an all-porcelain crown.
+They’re also more long-lasting than an all-porcelain crown.